UA-112830647-1

 Day 07: Pisang to Manang (3,540m/11,482ft): 5 – 7 hours

-north face Annapurna II, III, IV, Gangapurna, Tilicho, and Pisang Peak.
+Walk on the upper trail through the Upper Pisang to witness the superb views of the north face of Annapurna II, III, IV, Gangapurna, Tilicho, and Pisang Peak.
 Feel the cold weather and cold wind blowing as we ascend higher.
 Pass through the Tibetan village and visit the largest Braga Monastery in the region.
 Explore the Buddhist culture and walk a bit further to reach Manang.
 Stay overnight.

 Included Meals: Breakfast, Lunch, and Dinner